Catholic Social Teaching & Ministry

 The Office of Ministries and Social Concerns would like to hear your stories; your successes, your frustrations, and those things that may not have turned out the way you might have thought.
 We would like to build a “database” of initiatives so we don’t always reinvent.
 When we work together, we can make even more of an impact.

-See our current Directory of Parish Social Ministry Initiatives, and some profiles of people living out the call to love of neighbor.
+See our current Directory of Parish Social Ministries initiatives, and some profiles of people living out the call to love of neighbor.

 To share what you are doing, or if you have questions, contact the Office for Ministries and Social Concerns at (608) 791-2664.